 November 29, 2007 – Former Lynyrd Skynyrd drummer Artimus Pyle (born Thomas Delmer Pyle), is arrested for failing to properly register as a sex offender at a new permanent address.
 For this charge, he was later acquitted by a jury in 2009.
 Pyle had pleaded guilty in 1993 to charges of attempted capital sexual battery by an adult on a victim younger than 12 and being principal to lewd and lascivious behavior on a child younger than 16.
 He later alleged he plead guilty to save the girls (his ex-girlfriend’s daughters) from testifying at trial.
 Both daughters now support him fully and claim the charges were bogus.
-He is currently writing a biopic called “Free Bird” about the 1977 Lynyrd Skynyrd plane clash; he was one of the survivors.
+He was one of the survivors of the 1977 Lynyrd Skynyrd plane crash.

 HAPPY BIRTHDAY TO: